ZoranPandovski/al-go-rithms/string_search/z_algorithm/cpp/Readme.md

 ### How is Z array helpful in searching pattern in Linear time?

-The idea is to concatenate pattern and text, and create a string “P$T” where P is pattern, $ is a special character should not be present in pattern and text, and T is text.
+The idea is to concatenate pattern and text, and create a string â€œP$Tâ€ where P is pattern, $ is a special character should not be present in pattern and text, and T is text.
 Build the Z array for concatenated string.
 In Z array, if Z value at any point is equal to pattern length, then pattern is present at that point.